The Worker Adjustment and Retraining Notification Act Frequently Asked Questions

 Source: California Labor Code, Section 1400(d)&(h)

-The single site of employment for workers whose primary duties require travel from point to point, who are outstationed, or whose primary duties involve work outside any of the employer’s regular employment sites (e.g., railroad workers, bus drivers, salespeople) is one of the following:
+The single site of employment for workers whose primary duties require travel, who are outstationed, or whose primary duties involve work outside any of the employer’s regular employment sites (for example: railroad workers, bus drivers, salespeople) is one of the following:

-- The location from which the employee is assigned work
+- The location the employee is assigned work

 - The location assigned to the employee as their home base

 Yes.
-The employer is required to provide a WARN notice to any affected employees, the EDD, the Local Workforce Development Board, and the chief elected official of each city and county government in which the termination, relocation, or mass layoff occurs.
+The employer is required to provide a WARN notice to any affected employees, the EDD, the Local Area, and the chief elected official of each city and county government in which the termination, relocation, or mass layoff occurs.

-Local Workforce Development Areas (Local Areas) can assist in locating information about how to contact the chief elected officials in the communities affected by the planned layoff or closure.
+Local Areas can help locate information about how to contact the chief elected officials in the communities affected by the planned layoff or closure.